Conviva/conviva-android-appanalytics/README.md

 <strong>appName</strong> - a string value used to distinguish your applications.
 Simple values that are unique across all of your integrated platforms work best here.

+#### Note : It is recommended to initialize the tracker at the start of the application before the first activity class.

 ## Set the user id (viewer id)

 ```